 - Geodata services

-Unlike the Edit Runtime operation in ArcGIS Server Manager, the command utility allows you to migrate image and geodata services in addition to map services.
-However, there are still limitations on which services can be migrated to the ArcGIS Pro service runtime.
-To identify these services, run the utility in analysis mode.
+The UpdateArcMapServices command utility allows you to migrate image, geodata, and map services.
+However, there are limitations on which of these services can be migrated to the ArcGIS Pro service runtime.
+To identify the services that cannot be migrated, run the utility in analysis mode.
 The result window and HTML report categorize ineligible services based on their reason for ineligibility.

 - Map and image services flagged by code 10900 contain incompatible service capabilities.
-The Schematics capability or custom Server Object Extensions (SOEs) or Server Object Ineterceptors (SOIs) must be disabled on the map or image service to make it eligible for migration.
+The schematics capability or custom Server Object Extensions (SOEs) or Server Object Interceptors (SOIs) must be disabled on the map or image service to make it eligible for migration.
 (You can migrate SOEs and SOIs and add them to the migrated services.
-See the blog article Migrating ArcObjects SOEs and SOIs to ArcGIS Enterprise SDK for more information.)
+See the Migrating ArcObjects SOEs and SOIs to ArcGIS Enterprise SDK blog post for more information.)

 - Geodata services flagged by code 10903 were published from databases that are not supported with ArcGIS Pro, specifically those published from IBM Db2 for z/OS and IBM Informix databases.
-For geodata services that use an unsupported database, you must move the source data to a database supported by ArcGIS Pro before you can republish it.
+For geodata services that use an unsupported database, you must move the source data to a geodatabase that is in a database supported by ArcGIS Pro before you can republish it.

 Certain raster functions applied to the service or raster data sources in the service will not work with the ArcGIS Pro service runtime, such as Python raster functions written in Python 2 and raster functions with certain color ramps.
 The HTML report does not identify individual services that contain these unsupported raster functions, but the report will notify you that there are services running on the ArcGIS Server site that contain them.
 Before migrating, replace Python 2 functions with Python 3 functions.
 You can migrate these services without removing the unsupported raster functions, but the migrated service won't work properly when accessing those functions.
 If migrated services do not render properly due to unsupported color ramps, contact Esri technical support (in the United States) or your Esri distributor (outside the United States).